virajnistane/ML_unige/README.md

 See the installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/).
 You may need to restart your computer after installation.

-* Download or clone the git repo:
+* Download or clone the git rep:
 ```
 git clone https://github.com/nebblu/ML_unige.git
 ```